UniversalDependencies/docs/_2016-09-05--06-prague/segmentation.md

 #### Spaces as numeral separators

-In the existing French treebank, space delimited numerals, e.g. "100 000" are collapsed into a single numeral, "... de 8 500 à 20 000 euros."
+In the existing French treebank, space delimited numerals, e.g. "100 000" are collapsed into a single numeral, "... de 8 500 à 20 000 euros." becomes:

 ~~~ conllu
 1	de	de	ADP	_	_	2	case	_	_